FROM THE ADOLESCENT DBT EXPERTS

 Your Questions Answered

 Due to Compass being one of the few DBT-Linehan Board of CertificationTM Programs in the country, Compass has a high success rate of obtaining an in-network authorization or a single case agreement.
 What this means for you is that you will be paying the same deductible and share-of-cost as if you chose an in-network provider.
-What also makes Compass unique is that we have a non-profit arm that can provide grant funding for qualified families that need assistance with their deductible and share-of cost for treatment.

-Why choose Compass Behavioral Health for my Teen?
+Why choose Compass Behavioral Health for my teen?

-• We treat mood disorders only – and do not admit teens with substance abuse challenges into our program.
+• We treat mood disorders only and do not admit teens with substance abuse challenges into our program.

 • We have strong contagion behavior management protocols.

-• In-Depth family component with our Saturday Family Day Programming to improve retention of treatment gains post discharge.
+• In-depth family component with our Saturday Family Day Programming to improve retention of treatment gains post discharge.

 • Our floor staff are graduate clinical students in a 24 month DBT training externship.